Saptarshi2120/Drivers-Drowsiness-Detection/README.md

-# Drivers-Drowsiness-Detection using neural networks
+# Drivers Drowsiness Detection using neural networks

 *Overview*

 This project implements a driver drowsiness detection system using transfer learning with the Inception V3 neural network architecture.
 The system is designed to analyze facial features from real-time camera data to identify signs of driver fatigue or drowsiness.
 The model has been trained on a specific dataset to recognize patterns associated with drowsiness, enabling it to provide timely alerts to the driver.

 Features